philflex2020/aicode/watchdog/doc/README.md

 If the watchdog object is in a fault or warning state and detects an input change it enters the recovery state for the recovery time period and executes a recovery callback with the watchdog object and a void * as parameters.
 If the input continues to change during the recovery time  the watchdog will enter an normal state and executes a normal callback with the watchdog object and a void * as parameters.

+If the watchdog receives no input at all i wiil automatically enter the warning and fault states.

 // value not changed after interval time == problem
    // if problem
    // if (normal)